Fast Algorithms for Minimum Homology Basis: Background and Preliminaries

 It is well-known that classical Gaussian elimination can be used to compute rank profile in $O(nmr)$ time.
 The current state-of-the-art deterministic matrix rank profile algorithms run in $O(m n r^{\omega-2})$ time.

-\begin{theorem}[\cite{JEANNEROD201346,Dumas13}] There is a deterministic $O(m n r^{\omega-2})$ time algorithm to compute the column rank profile of an $m\times n$ matrix $A$. \end{theorem}
+\begin{theorem}[\cite{JEANNEROD201346,Dumas13}] There is a deterministic $O(m n r^{\omega-2})$ time algorithm to compute the column rank profile of an $m\times n$ matrix $\boldA$. \end{theorem}

-In case of randomized algorithms, Cheung, Kwok and Lau~\cite{Cheung} presented a breakthrough Monte Carlo algorithm for rank computation that runs in $(\nnz{A}+r^{\omega})^{1+o(1)}$ time, where $o(1)$ in the exponent captures some missing multiplicative $\log n$ and $\log m$ factors, and $\nnz{A}$ denotes the number of nonzero entries in $A$.
-Equivalently, the complexity for Cheung et al.'s algorithm can also be written as $\tilde{O}(\nnz{A}+r^{\omega})$.
-The notation $\tilde{O}(\cdot)$ is often used in literature to hide small polylogarithmic factors in time bounds.
-While the algorithm by Cheung et al. also computes $r$ linearly independent columns of $A$, the columns may not correspond to the column rank profile.
+In case of randomized algorithms, Cheung, Kwok and Lau~\cite{Cheung} presented a breakthrough Monte Carlo algorithm for rank computation that runs in $(\nnz{\boldA}+r^{\omega})^{1+o(1)}$ time, where $o(1)$ in the exponent captures some missing multiplicative $\log n$ and $\log m$ factors.
+Equivalently, the complexity for Cheung et al.'s algorithm can also be written as $\tilde{O}(\nnz{\boldA}+r^{\omega})$.
+The notation $\tilde{O}(\cdot)$ is often used in literature to hide small poly logarithmic factors in time bounds.
+While the algorithm by Cheung et al. also computes $r$ linearly independent columns of $\boldA$, the columns may not correspond to the column rank profile.
 However, building upon Cheung et al.'s work, Storjohann and Yang established the following result.

-\begin{theorem}[Storjohann and Yang~\cite{Storjohann14,Storjohann15,Yang2014AlgorithmsFF}] There exists a Monte Carlo algorithm for computing row (resp. column) rank profile of a matrix $A$ that runs in $(\nnz{A} + r^\omega)^{1+o(1)}$ time.
+\begin{theorem}[Storjohann and Yang~\cite{Storjohann14,Storjohann15,Yang2014AlgorithmsFF}] There exists a Monte Carlo algorithm for computing row (resp. column) rank profile of a matrix $\boldA$ that runs in $\tilde{O}(\nnz{\boldA} + r^\omega)$ time.
 The failure probability of this algorithm is $\nicefrac{1}{2}$. \end{theorem}